microtrain/bootcamp/13-Express/04-AuthAPI.md

 });
 ```

-Commit your changes and push to to master
+Commit your changes and push to master
 ```sh
 # Add an endpoint for logging out of the session
 git commit -a
 git push origin master
 ```

-In the next section we will  build a JavaScript application to manage user authentication.
+In the next section, we will  build a JavaScript application to manage user authentication.

 [Next: Front End Prep](05-FrontEnd.md)